pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 		$python 3-check_domain_security_details.py

-	This above script will give you more details on domains in the domains.txt files.
-These additionnal criteria could useful to be more accurate on blocking action you will do
+	This above script will give you more details on domains in the domains.csv files.
+These additionnal criteria could useful to be more accurate on blocking action you will do.

 <img src="3b.png">